State of Nevada

 Birding Nevada

 Most people’s mental image of Nevada is of great expanses of dry desert landscape, covered with sagebrush and blowing sand.
-The fact that Nevada is the driest state, averaging less than 4 inches of precipitation a year, supports this image.
-In fact, ranked sixth in the nation for biodiversity, Nevada, a Spanish word meaning snow-covered mountains, offers birders much more than barren wastelands.
+The fact that Nevada is the driest state supports this image.
+In fact, ranked sixth in the nation for biodiversity, and Nevada, a Spanish word meaning snow-covered mountains, it offers birders much more than barren wastelands.

 Located almost entirely in the Great Basin portion of the Intermountain Region, Nevada boasts 51 peaks with an elevation over 9,000 feet.
-The highest, Boundary Peak, along the California border, towers over 13,000 feet, while the lower end along the lower Colorado River sits at 420 feet.
 This wide range supports many diverse habitats.
 Nevada is a state of basins and ranges, with numerous north/south lying mountain ranges separated by valleys.
-Nevada ranks 7th in area and 35th in population, with a density of 16 people per square mile.
-Nearly 75% of the population lives in the Las Vegas area.

-The bird life is as diverse as the habitats, with a state list hovering around 488 species, nearly 250 of which are known to breed in the state.
+The bird life is as diverse as the habitats, with a state list of just over 500 species, nearly 250 of which are known to breed in the state.
 Located on the Pacific Flyway, Nevada hosts a wide range of shorebirds and waterfowl.
 In 1999, over 60,000 shorebirds were tallied in both the Spring and Fall counts, with Long-billed Dowitchers, Black-necked Stilts, and American Avocets as the most numerous species.
 Large concentrations of wintering raptors can be found in the Northwestern part of the state.
 Eastern Nevada is the only place in North America to see the introduced Himalayan Snowcock, and southern Nevada receives many visitors for Le Conte’s Thrasher and other desert species.

 The state has two Audubon chapters, Lahonton Audubon in the Reno area and Red Rock in Las Vegas, the Great Basin Bird Observatory, and an active Nature Conservancy chapter.
-A newly implemented Important Bird Area program has designated several Globally and Continentally Important sites.
-The Globally Important sites include the Goshute Mountains, Lahonton Valley Wetlands, Ruby Lake NWR, and Walker Lake.
+An Important Bird Area program has designated several Globally and Continentally Important sites.
+These include the Goshute Mountains, Lahonton Valley Wetlands, Ruby Lake NWR, and Walker Lake.
 Pahranagat NWR is a Continentally Important site.
-Other potential Important Bird Areas include Franklin Lake, Humboldt WMA and Pyramid Lake.
+Other god bird areas include Franklin Lake, Humboldt WMA and Pyramid Lake.
 Nevada is also an active member in Partners in Flight.

 This page is sponsored by Bird Las Vegas